Predation and perceived risk of predation in Lapwings

 UEA MSc in Applied Ecology & Conservation

 Students on the MSc AEC course at UEA travel all over the world to carry out conservation-related research projects.
-For example, Harry Ewing (pictured here) is in Iceland, studying the effects of woodland patches on breeding waders.
-Other MSc students from this group are currently working on a wide range of projects, including warblers in East Anglia, invasive caterpillars in the Seychelles, sloth bears in India, critically endangered turtles in Vietnam and tropical forest restoration in Brazil.
+For example, Harry Ewing (pictured here) worked in Iceland, studying the effects of woodland patches on breeding waders.
+Other MSc students from this year-group worked on a wide range of projects, including warblers in East Anglia, invasive caterpillars in the Seychelles, sloth bears in India, critically endangered turtles in Vietnam and tropical forest restoration in Brazil.

 WaderTales blogs are written by Graham Appleton, to celebrate waders and wader research.
 Many of the articles are based on previously published papers, with the aim of making wader science available to a broader audience.